Street League Skateboarding

 Street League Skateboarding (SLS) is an international skateboarding tournament series.
 The league features professional street skateboarders competing for the largest monetary prize in the history of skateboarding, and was founded by professional skateboarder and entrepreneur Rob Dyrdek.

-Thrill One Sports and Entertainment currently owns Street League Skateboarding, with the SLS brand sitting alongside Nitro Circus, Superjacket Productions (producers of Ridiculousness, Dude Perfect Show, Deliciousness, The Explosion Show and Crashletes) and Nitro Rallycross.

-Jerusalem Skateparks designs and builds the SLS courses.
+California Skateparks designs and builds the SLS courses.

 History

 The idea for SLS first arose when Rob Dyrdek was dissatisfied with the state of professional street skateboarding competitions.
-Dyrdek proceeded to develop the SLS concept to improve upon the flaws that he identified.
-In 2010 he was quoted saying, "It has been a dream of mine to create a professional tour that bridges the gap between true street skateboarding and contest skating, which to date has been fragmented and misguided.
-Street League™ is more than just a new contest series; it will redefine the way skateboarding competitions are done."
+Seeking to address the flaws of the existing system, Dyrdek developed the SLS.
+During its launch in 2010, Dyrdek said: "It has been a dream of mine to create a professional tour that bridges the gap between true street skateboarding and contest skating, which to date has been fragmented and misguided."